thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 The most common issue for installing **pycoalescence** is gdal dependencies not being found (including errors relating to cpl_error.h, gdal.h, gdal_priv.h or cpl_conv.h).
 This is usually the result of gdal installing in a non-standard location, or the header files not being included with the gdal install.
 To fix this, install the C++ library on your system first.
-Then download the Python package from `here <https://pypi.org/project/GDAL/#files>`_, and run ``python setup.py build`` from the gdal directory.
+Then download the Python package from `here <https://pypi.org/project/GDAL/#files>`_ that matches your local C++ version, and run ``python setup.py build`` from the gdal directory.
 If this is successful, run ``python setup.py install`` to install gdal to your Python environment.

+.. note:: The development versions of boost, sqlite3 and gdal are required, which looks something like ``gdal-devel``,
+          depending on your system.

+.. note:: Install scipy and matplotlib to remove warnings when importing **pycoalescence**
+          (``pip install scipy matplotlib``).

-For issues related to missing boost headers, make sure that your system has boost properly installed.
+For issues related to missing boost headers, make sure that your system has boost properly installed through your package manager.
+Development versions of boost are required on linux.
+Ensure that the paths to the boost headers are visible to **pycoalescence**.

+.. note:: boost 1.68.0 is currently not working on conda due to changes in compiler link options.

 .. _`performing_simulations`: